iv4xr-project/iv4xr-framework/docs/occ/occ-example.md

 ![MiniDungeon Screenshot-1](./minidungeonShot3.png)![MiniDungeon Screenshot-2](./minidungeonShot2.png)

-In this game, the player can go from one level to the next one, until it gets to the final level.
-Access to the next level is guarded by a shrine, which can teleport the player to the next level.
-However, the shrine must be cleansed first before it can be used as a teleporter.
-To cleanse it, the player need to use a scroll (gray icon in the game).
+In this game, the player can go from one level to the next one, until the final level.
+Access to the next level is guarded by a _shrine_, which can teleport the player to the next level.
+However, the shrine must be _cleansed_ first before it can be used as a teleporter.
+To cleanse it, the player needs to use a _scroll_ (gray icon in the game).
 There are usually several scrolls dropped in a level, but only one of them (a holy scroll) can do the cleansing.
 The player does not know which scroll is holy until it tries to use it on a shrine.
 There are also monsters in the levels that can hurt the player, but also potions that can heal the player or enhance its combat.

 Imagine we want to run some test scenarios to see that the first level of MiniDungeon can generate tension.
 In terms of OCC, we want to see if one of these scenarios would generate the distress emotion, or at least fear.